ME-ICA/tedana/docs/contributing.rst

 We are committed to continuing to update the governance structures as necessary.
 Every member of the ``tedana`` community is encouraged to comment on these processes and suggest improvements.

-As the first interim [Benevolent Dictator for Life (BDFL)](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), Elizabeth DuPre is ultimately responsible for any major decisions pertaining to tedana development.
+As the first interim `Benevolent Dictator for Life (BDFL)`_, Elizabeth DuPre is ultimately responsible for any major decisions pertaining to ``tedana`` development.
 However, all potential changes are explicitly and openly discussed in the described channels of communication, and we strive for consensus amongst all community members.

+.. _Benevolent Dictator for Life (BDFL): https://en.wikipedia.org/wiki/Benevolent_dictator_for_life

 Code of conduct
 ```````````````